FA

 With over 15 years of legal experience, Frankie Adamo brings deep expertise to Arizona landlord-tenant matters.
 He is a general practice trial attorney licensed in both Arizona and Florida, with extensive litigation experience in residential and commercial eviction proceedings, post-judgment remedies, and judgment collections.

-Frankie served three consecutive terms as Chair of the Unauthorized Practice of Law Committee of the Arizona State Bar, and brings more than 20 years of hands-on commercial real estate management experience across both states — giving him a landlord's perspective alongside legal expertise.
+Frankie served three consecutive terms as Chair of the Unauthorized Practice of Law Committee of the Arizona State Bar and brings more than 20 years of hands-on commercial real estate management experience across both states — giving him a landlord's perspective alongside legal expertise.
 He holds a J.D. with honors from Florida A&M University College of Law.

 Licensed in Arizona & Florida15+ years legal experienceJ.D. with honors — FAMU College of LawFormer Chair, AZ State Bar UPL Committee20+ years real estate management